December is one of the most magical times of the year to be in the United States! And these are the best places to visit in the USA in December!

 The city, also known as Music City, has an annual holiday tradition combining the country with Christmas called Gaylord Opryland’s A Country Christmas.

-It includes a range of activities, such as ice tubing and gingerbread decorating, and of course, offers a queue of live performances whilst surrounded by Christmas ornaments and decorations.
+It includes a range of activities, such as ice tubing and gingerbread decorating, and, of course, offers a queue of live performances while surrounded by Christmas ornaments and decorations.

 At the Cheekwood Estate & Gardens, there is also the Holiday LIGHTS Experience, known to have one million lights that illuminate the mile-long gardens, creating an opportunity for you to take a stroll in Winter Wonderland.

-For indoor attractions to evade the cold, there are historic home tours dispersed throughout the city, like the Andrew Jackson’s Hermitage, major museums such as the Country Music Hall of Fame and Museum and Adventure Science Center, as well as indoor entertainment facilities, such as the Pinewood Social.
+For indoor attractions to evade the cold, there are historic home tours dispersed throughout the city, like Andrew Jackson’s Hermitage, major museums such as the Country Music Hall of Fame and Museum and Adventure Science Center, as well as indoor entertainment facilities such as the Pinewood Social.

-Reasons to visit Dallas in December: Fair Park’s Enchant Christmas, shopping at Holiday Village
+Reasons to visit Dallas in December: ICE! at the Gaylord Texan, shopping at Holiday Village

-In the winter, Dallas has an average daily high temperature of 64°F, with the exception of January, when it drops an additional 10°.
+In the winter, Dallas has an cool daily temperature of about 58°, with the exception of January, when it drops an additional 10°.

 It’s best to visit during the Christmas season in winter!
 There are plenty of day trips, Christmas festivities, and more!